From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Conclusion

 \section{Conclusion}

 In this study, we conduct an empirical study of automated program repair (APR) techniques on regression errors, including both traditional and LLM-based approaches.
-The evaluation is performed using our high-quality benchmark, \textsc{RegMiner4APR}, which comprises 99 real-world regression bugs collected from 32 widely-used GitHub repositories.
+The evaluation is performed using our high-quality benchmark, \textsc{RegressionBug4APR}, \firstrevision{which comprises 200 real-world regression bugs collected from widely-used Java and Python GitHub repositories}.
 Experimental results reveal that traditional APR tools fail to repair any of the bugs, whereas LLM-based techniques demonstrate promising performance.

 Motivated by the effectiveness of LLM-based approaches, we focus on prompt-based techniques due to their flexibility and efficiency compared to fine-tuning-based methods.
 We specifically investigate whether incorporating regression-specific context, particularly bug-inducing change (BIC) information, can enhance repair effectiveness.
-Our results show substantial improvements in repair performance when BIC context is included.
-Additionally, our qualitative analysis reveals that BIC information provides crucial context that helps models better identify the root cause of regressions and decide whether to fully or partially revert to previously correct statements.
-It also narrows the fix scope, improving fault localization and reducing unnecessary code modifications
+Our results show substantial improvements in repair performance when BIC context is included. \firstrevision{Specifically, the best-performing configuration, conversational ChatGPT-4o with full BIC information, successfully repairs 39 out of 200 regression bugs, representing a 1.6× improvement over the best-performing configuration without BIC context}.
+Our qualitative analysis reveals that BIC information provides crucial context that helps models better identify the root cause of regressions and decide whether to fully or partially revert to previously correct statements.
+It also narrows the fix scope, improving fault localization and reducing unnecessary code modifications. \firstrevision{In addition, our breakdown by regression bug type shows that Remote bugs are consistently the most challenging category to repair across both languages and all evaluated configurations, while Local bugs, being the most prevalent category, account for the majority of correct repairs.}

+\firstrevision{Furthermore, our ablation study reveals that each contextual component of BIC information contributes positively and incrementally to repair performance, with code-level changes yielding a larger gain than commit messages alone, and that the two components capture complementary, non-redundant signals that together enhance repair effectiveness.} \firstrevision{These findings are consistent across both Java and Python benchmarks, supporting the generalizability of our conclusions.}